rallg/novel/README.md

 GitHub repository `rallg/novel` is the canonical repository for the `novel` document class, available as package `novel` in TeXlive and at CTAN.
-The current version is 1.84.
-It will probably be the final update.
-It continues to work, but the underlying technology used by print services has changed over the years.
-Some of `novel' code is now unnecessary, and using `novel' is more complicated than it needs to be (circa late 2023).

 If you find a bug in `novel` (unlikely) you may report it here.
-But there will be no new features.
+Current version 1.84 will probably be the final update.

+Although `novel` continues to work, its use for new projects is discouraged.
+The reason is that the code is more complex than it needs to be, given the changes in printing since its initial release.
+But it will not be re-coded.
+Also, it offers features that are rarely used by writers, resulting in overly-long documentation with many unnecessary details.

 The same developer has a newer `novelette` document class, which does less than `novel`, but it does all you really need to do, and is simpler